4.3 Creation of VM

 - we should create manually

-VirtualBox VMsfolder from the root inside the folder, there will one subfolder per VM machine
+VirtualBox VMsfolder hanging from the root inside the folder, there will one subfolder per VM machine

 - the